DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     * AMR: Provided the source core is well constrained, it's not too bad, because you can use the MiST constraints file as a template.
 Again, it's about replacing MiST-specific stuff with generic stuff defined by DeMiSTify.
   * deca_pins.tcl: PIN names can be whatever's appropriate for the board.
 The job of the board-specific toplevel file is to wire up the board signals to the guest core's signals.
   * deca_support.tcl: include specific board HDL files here (hmdi, audio, ...).
+    * It is also a good place to define VERILOG_MACRO specific for that board
   * deca_opts.tcl: include specific board global assignments here.
 * Quartus log: execute `tail -f compile.log` in ther deca folder
 * If you cloned the repo instead of forking it, you can use the github web interface to create your own fork of the MiST repo and then you can edit .git/config in your local clone so that origin points to your fork instead of mist-devel.
 Then you can push to you fork.